 Migraine and headache pain can be debilitating and severely affect quality of life.
 Marijuana’s inhibitory effect on serotonin type 3 receptors can diminish the onset of migraines and headaches.

 A large portion of the adult population suffers from insomnia – whether they can’t fall asleep, they can’t stay asleep, or both.
 Chronic sleeplessness is often caused by another condition such as fibromyalgia, depression, anxiety, or chronic pain.
 Medicinal marijuana can put patients to sleep by reducing the pain, pressure, and inflammation that is keeping them awake.

 10. Stress and Anxiety

-Everyone gets anxious every once in a while, but some people can be debilitated by the anxiety they feel on a daily basis—it can impact their lives significantly.
-Though marijuana can actually create anxiety if taken in high doses, if using a strain that isolates CBD and taking medicinal cannabis in low doses, it can help to reduce it.
+Everyone gets anxious every once in a while, but some people can be debilitated by the anxiety they feel on a daily basis which can impact their lives significantly.
+Marijuana can actually create anxiety if taken in high doses but you need to use a strain that isolates CBD and take medicinal cannabis in low doses – which can help to reduce it.